On Limits on the Provable Consequences of Quantum Pseudorandomness: Introduction

-\paragraph{On constructing PRUs from PRFSGs, without ancilla registers.} Our first result is about the hardness of constructing PRUs from PRFSGs.
+On the other hand, however, we found that this oracle world is not too pessimistic.
+Recall that PRSGs with output length $c\log \secpar$ for large enough $c$ can be used to construct digital signatures and IND-CPA encryptions, with classical keys and outputs, using the notion of recognizable aborts \cite{BBO+24}.
+This gives the following corollary in the world of quantum-computable classical-communication (QCCC) cryptography \cite{C:ChuGolGra24}, which was separated from (classical-computable) classical cryptography in \cite{KQT24}.\footnote{More precisely, \cite{KQT24} constructed the oracle world relative to which $\p= \np$ yet quantum-computable trapdoor one-way functions exist.} \begin{corollary} Relative to the same oracle, quantum-computable digital signatures and IND-CPA symmetric-key encryptions exist, but no quantum-computable OWFs or PRGs exist. \end{corollary} We found this interesting, as it shows that OWFs and PRGs are \emph{stronger} than the main applications, encryptions and signatures.
+This is possible because internal randomness in quantum machines cannot be extracted as random coins, unlike randomness in classical machines as observed in several previous works \cite{STOC:AarArk11,CCC:AarIngKre22,ITCS:BCQ23,BNY25}.
+Consequently, our separation also separates efficiently-verifiable one-way puzzles (EV-OWPuzz) from QOWFs, confirming the belief of \cite{C:ChuGolGra24} that EV-OWPuzz could be the central primitive for QCCC cryptography.\footnote{We note that \cite{C:ChuGolGra24} does not exclude the possibility that QOWFs are equivalent to EV-OWPuzz.
+We provably refute this possibility.} We refer the reader to~\cref{fig:minimalassumption} for further implications that can be derived from our main theorem. \paragraph{On constructing PRUs from PRFSGs, without ancilla registers.} Finally, we study the hardness of constructing PRUs from PRFSGs.
 We prove that any candidate PRU whose generation algorithm does not use ancillary register fails to be secure.
 The formal statement is as follows. \begin{theorem} There exists a {unitary} oracle\footnote{In this paper, we assume that the algorithms can access unitary oracles and its inverses.
 We do not consider the controls, conjugates or transposes of the oracles, but we believe our results can be extended to them using a similar idea from \cite{zhandry2025model}.} relative to which adaptively-secure quantum-accessible PRFSGs exist, but non-adaptively secure (and inverseless) PRUs without using an ancillary register do not. \end{theorem} Our oracle consists of the CHFS oracle for $\ell(|x|)=|x|$ and the $\qpspace$ oracle that computes the unitary polynomial-space circuit given as input.
-We believe the black-box separation between PRFSGs and PRUs \emph{without the no-ancilla condition} also holds in the same oracle world.
-Indeed, we will formalize a conjecture on the structure of PRU algorithms, which implies the general separation with essentially the same proof.
-We note that it is very unclear how to use ancillary registers in constructing PRUs, because PRUs must preserve the purity of the input states.
-More detailed discussions can be found in \cref{sec:overview}.
+We believe the black-box separation between PRFSGs and PRUs \emph{without the no-ancilla condition} also holds in the same oracle world, and leave this open question for future work.

 Our impossibility shows that even the strongest form of PRFSGs cannot be used to construct the weakest form of PRUs in a black-box way without using ancillary registers.\footnote{The impossibility is shown by an explicit adversary that only uses PRU generation algorithms non-adaptively, so the other forms of PRUs are automatically impossible to construct without ancilla registers.}